Skip to main content

 The requirements for mandated reporters can change frequently, including legislation regarding who is classified as a reporter.
 Because of this, it’s essential for both you and your team members to stay up-to-date on the legal landscape surrounding mandated reporters, which can vary from state to state.

-Are Your Organization’s Volunteers Mandated Reporters Too?
+Are Your Organization’s Volunteers Required to Take Training?

 As you’re considering how to support your employees in fulfilling their duties as mandated reporters, don’t forget to include volunteers who may be impacted in your training processes as well.

-When your employees and volunteers are mandated reporters, their responsibilities expand to include the crucial task of protecting our society’s most vulnerable members.
+When your employees are mandated reporters, their responsibilities expand to include the crucial task of protecting our society’s most vulnerable members.
 If your team members are considered mandated reporters, it’s essential to stay informed on the latest legal developments so you can provide your team with the tools and information they need to fulfill their responsibilities.

 Are you ready to implement mandated reporter training for your team?
 Get started.